Why your existing tools

 The interesting strategic question is not "SaaS vs. custom" as a binary — it is where custom agents add value on top of what SaaS does correctly.

 Stripe stays.
 Payment processing is infrastructure.
 Rebuilding it is unnecessary risk.
-Stripe's fraud detection, regulatory compliance, and payment method coverage are genuinely valuable, and replicating them is not the right use of the build.
+Stripe's fraud detection, regulatory compliance, and payment method coverage are genuinely valuable.

 The behavioral layer gets replaced.
 The agents that use session data, purchase history, and catalog-specific logic to make per-customer decisions — these are the candidates for replacement with custom agents.
 Not because the SaaS tools are bad, but because custom agents can be trained on your specific behavior patterns, share context across the lifecycle, and run at fixed cost as volume scales.